A1 Sasso Marconi - Barberino

 LA QUERCIA - BARBERINO STRETCH

-This layout of this stretch, the first project of which dates back to 1985, was definitively approved by the Council of Ministers in August 2001.
+The planning of this stretch, the first draft of which dates back to 1985, received the final approval of the Council of Ministers in August 2001.

-The Services Conference which imposed more than 1,000 prescriptions, resulting in the need for additional approvals, came to an end in November 2001.
+The Services Conference, which imposed more than 1,000 prescriptions, resulting in the need for additional approvals - obtained during another 4 subsequent Services Conferences - came to an end in November 2001.

-Interventions affected approximately 43 km, are as follows:
+Interventions affected approximately 43 km, broken down as follows:

-- construction (37 km) of a new highway (By-pass) between La Quercia and Aglio, in addition to the existing highway.
-Motorists are thus able to decide whether to take the new highway or the existing one
+- construction between La Quercia and Aglio (approximately 37 km) of a new highway (Variante), in addition to the existing route.
+Motorists can therefore decide whether to take the new Express highway or the Panoramic route;

-- construction of a new 3-lane highway stretch for southbound traffic along the stretch between Aglio and Barberino.
-The existing 4-lane highway, will be reserved to northbound traffic
+- construction of a new 3-lane highway stretch for southbound traffic on the Aglio - Barberino stretch.
+The existing 4-lane highway, is reserved for northbound traffic

 - construction of 2 new junctions (Badia and Poggiolino) and refurbishment of the Barberino junction, on which work was completed in May 2007, and of the Rioveggio junction.

-The work is being carried out in 8 municipalities in the Emilia Romagna and Tuscany regions (Sasso Marconi, Marzabotto, Monzuno, Grizzana Morandi, Castiglione dei Pepoli, San Benedetto Val di Sambro, Barberino di Mugello and Firenzuola).
+The work affected 8 municipalities in the Emilia Romagna and Tuscany regions (Sasso Marconi, Marzabotto, Monzuno, Grizzana Morandi, Castiglione dei Pepoli, San Benedetto Val di Sambro, Barberino di Mugello and Firenzuola).
 It is being financed by Autostrade per l'Italia, which is undertaking a series of interventions, including:

 - relocation of high voltage power lines to allow elimination of electromagnetic pollution in the municipality of Grizzana Morandi.

-- environmental impact mitigation.
-Environmental observatories have also been set up in Emilia Romagna and Tuscany, under ANAS supervision.
+Environmental observatories have also been set up in Emilia Romagna and Tuscany, under the Grantor's supervision (for further information: www.osservatoriovariantedivalico.it)is currently being approved by the Authorities.